hweidner/check-mk-goodies/autopb/README.md

    it executable.
 2. Create a directory `local/lib/autopb` and place the file `hosts.mk.tt` there.
    (This is a template of a `host.mk` file for the Perl Template Toolkit.)
 3. Install the Perl Template Toolkit and the rsync package.
-E.g. on Debian, do
+E.g. on Debian or Ubuntu, do
    ```
    # apt install libtemplate-perl rsync
    ```